adjanni/Machine_Learning_Projects/README.md

 The aim of this project is to predict if the borrower can repay the loan by its mature date or not.
 In this project, I will focus on the preprocessing step:

+STEP 1/

 1.)
+Examining and understanding the datasets

+2.)
 What are the data tyoes for each features?

-2.)
+3.)
 Do we have any missing values?
 If so, how to address them.

-3.)
+4.)
 Do we have imbalanced datasets?

+STEP 2/

+1) How to prepare the features for Machine Learning?

+  1.1) Identify the categorical features in the datasets.

+  1.2) How to convert categorical columns to numeric features?

+Once the datasets are cleaned and prepared, there are ready for a Machine Learning project!